-Adult fish populations were monitored from 1965 to 1974 using systematic gill netting at predetermined sites.
+Adult fish populations were monitored from 1965 to 1974 using systematic gillnetting at predetermined sites.
 Sampling at 12 predetermined sites was resumed in 1987 to determine changes in sport fish abundance and species composition.
 Samples were collected over two days utilizing six sinking multi-filament experimental gill nets each day (12 net-days).
-The sinking multi-filament experimental gill nets measuring 125 feet in length and 6 feet deep consisting of 25-foot panels of 3⁄4", 1", 1 1⁄2", and 2" mesh.
-Fish were measured for total length (TL, inches)) and weighed to the nearest 0.01 pound.
 Prior to 2005, scales were collected from all walleye and sauger for aging purposes.
-From 2005 to 2017, otoliths were collected from walleye for aging and oxytetracycline (OTC) analysis.
+From 2005 to 2019, otoliths were collected from walleye for aging and oxytetracycline (OTC) analysis.